mrwormhole/virtual-keyboard/README.md

 Grab the binary from releases for your OS then rename it to `virtual-keyboard` and move to `/usr/local/bin`

-Create the `virtual-keyboard.desktop` in `/usr/share/applications` and copy the contents of the [this desktop file](https://github.com/mrwormhole/virtual-keyboard/blob/main/virtual-keyboard.desktop)
+Create the `virtual-keyboard.desktop` in `/usr/share/applications` and copy the contents of [this desktop file](https://github.com/mrwormhole/virtual-keyboard/blob/main/virtual-keyboard.desktop)

 ### FAQs